top of page

 Step-by-Step Instructions

-Add alcohol: Pour the alcohol over the herb until it covers the plant material completely, leaving about an inch of space at the top.
+3. Add alcohol: Pour the 80-100 proof alcohol over the herb until it covers the plant material completely, leaving about an inch of space at the top.

-Strain: After the infusion period, strain the liquid through a fine mesh, the strain again through cheesecloth into a clean container.
+6. Strain: After the infusion period, strain the liquid through a fine mesh, then strain again through cheesecloth into a clean container.

 Dosage Recommendations